lolNickFox/website/content/publication/her2_conference.md

 +++
-abstract = "In the adjuvant setting, patients with HER2 breast cancer treated with trastuzumab and chemotherapy have superior survival compared to patients treated with chemotherapy alone."
+abstract = "In the adjuvant setting, patients with HER2 breast cancer treated with trastuzumab and chemotherapy have superior survival compared to patients treated with chemotherapy alone.
+We previously showed that trastuzumab and chemotherapy induces HER2-specific antibodies which correlate with response to therapy in patients with HER2+ metastatic breast cancer.
+It remained unclear from those studies, however, whether the HER2-specific immunity played a role and if antibody immunity was associated with improved disease free survival in the adjuvant setting.
+In the present study, we addressed these questions by analyzing sera samples from a subset of patients enrolled in the NCCTG adjuvant trial, N9831, which includes an arm (Arm A) in which trastuzumab was not used.
+Arms B and C received trastuzumab sequentially or concurrently to chemotherapy, respectively"

 authors = ["K. L. Knutson, E.A.
 Perez, K.V.
 Ballman, C.L.
 Erskine, N.W.Fox, C. McCarl, N. Norton, S.V.
 Sumrall, D.W.
 Northfelt, W. Tan, C.J.
 Calfa, M.D.
 Pegram, R. Clynes"]
 date = "2013-05-31"